andrejmuhic/MoodleKviz/README.md

 # MoodleQuiz
-This is a collection of utility functions in Matlab that enables preparation of the Moodle quizes using Mathematica packaga.
+This is a collection of utility functions in Matlab that enables preparation of the Moodle quizes using Mathematica package.
 Mathematica should be installed for this to work.
 See MoodleQuiz/Example/simple_example.m